 There are few outdoor companies that have lived up to their name in terms of quality and customer service.
 Osprey is one of them.
 Ever since the company was founded in 1974, every single Osprey product design has been inspected and scrutinized for quality by owner and founder Mike Pfotenhauer.

 Osprey started as a small retail shop in Mike’s rented home in California, where backpackers and travelers traveled near and far came by word-of-mouth to get measured for a custom-fit, made-to-order packs constructed by Mike himself over several days.

-Over the years the demand for Osprey backpacks grew and in 1987 Osprey started selling wholesale and moved their operations to Colorado.
-In 2003 the ever increasing costs of producing products in America forced Osprey to move all of its production to Ho Chi Minh City, Vietnam.
+Over the years the demand for Osprey backpacks grew and in 1987 Osprey started selling wholesale and moved its operations to Colorado.
+In 2003 the ever-increasing costs of producing products in America forced Osprey to move all of its production to Ho Chi Minh City, Vietnam.